-For those of you still seething about how things went down with your most recent ex, Valentine's Day can feel like a slap in the face.
-A day when all the fury you felt from being ghosted, cheated on or argued with can come screaming back to the surface, just like that lover they swore was out of the picture.
+For those of you still seething about how things went down with your most recent ex, Valentine’s Day can feel like a slap in the face.
+A day when all the fury you felt from being ghosted, cheated on or argued with comes screaming back to the surface.

-February is awards season, but America still doesn't have Relationship Razzies.
-A company named Boldfaced has stepped up to fill that void with rude ribbons, which are designed to let someone know they are terrible.
+February is awards season, but America still doesn’t have Relationship Razzies.
+Thankfully, a company named Boldfaced has stepped up to fill that void with rude ribbons, which are specifically designed to let your former special someone know they are a terrible human being.

 Nothing says “Our love has withered and died and it’s all your fault” like sending an ex rotting flowers.
 For those concerned that the dead roses might turn into a potpourri-making opportunity, there’s also an option to send flowerless thorny stems.

 Remarkably, the Bronx Zoo is trying to dress up its “Name a Roach” gift as a romantic thing.
 “After the chocolates have been eaten and the flowers wilt, roaches remain thriving and triumphant,” it says.
 “Give the gift that’s eternal and Name a Roach for Valentine’s Day.”
 But it’s only a matter of time before someone names a roach after their ex and sends them the digital certificate, forcing them to live with the knowledge that somewhere out there is a Madagascar Hissing Cockroach with their name on it.

 Name a Roach...
 Then Feed it to a Meerkat